-Consult the call for papers for page-length limits.
+CVPR papers may be between 6 pages and 8 pages, with a \$100 per page added fee.
 Overlength papers will simply not be reviewed.
 This includes papers where the margins and formatting are deemed to have been significantly altered from those laid down by this style guide.
 Note that this LATEX guide already sets figure captions and references in a smaller font.
 The reason such papers will not be reviewed is that there is no provision for supervised revisions of manuscripts.
 The reviewing process cannot determine the suitability of the paper for presentation in eight pages if it is reviewed in eleven.
+If you submit 8 for review expect to pay the added page charges for them.